The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: Introduction

-In case of $P_{VI}$ this monodromy carries a lot of important information about the equation.
-For example, algebraic solutions of $P_{VI}$, which are very important in physical applications, correspond to finite orbits of the monodromy action (see e.g. \cite{Bo10, LT})).
-The monodromy is also very important from the point of view of the differential Galois theory: the Galois D-groupoid of Malgrange of the foliation is ``generated'' by the monodromy.
-Cantat and Loray \cite{CL} have showed the irreducibility of $P_{VI}$ in the sense of Malgrange, i.e. maximality of the Malgrange groupoid (which implies transcendentness of general solutions \cite{C}), by studying the action of this monodromy.
+In case of $P_{VI}$ this nonlinear monodromy $\pi_1(\CP^1\sminus\{0,1,\infty\},t_0)\to\Aut_\omega(\Cal M_{VI,t_0}(\vartheta))\, $ carries (together with the analytic invariants of the singular fibers $t=0,1,\infty$ which are determined by the parameter $\vartheta$) a complete information about the foliation and thus about the equation.
+For example, algebraic solutions of $P_{VI}$ correspond to finite orbits of the monodromy action (see e.g. \cite{DM, Bo10, LT})).
+The nonlinear monodromy also plays an important role in the differential Galois theory: the Galois groupoid of Malgrange of the foliation is ``generated'' by the monodromy.
+Cantat and Loray \cite{CL} have showed the irreducibility of $P_{VI}$ in the sense of Malgrange (i.e. maximality of the Malgrange--Galois groupoid), which then implies transcendentness of general solutions \cite{Cas}, by studying the action of this monodromy.
+The important fact on which these studies are based is that the nonlinear monodromy of $P_{VI}$ has a well known explicit representation of as a braid group action on a certain $\SL_2(C)$-character variety (more about this in Section~\ref{section:wm-1}).

-Similarly, there is a well-defined monodromy action also on $P_V$ and other Painlevé equations.
-However the confluence of the two singularities $-\frac{1}{\epsilon}, \infty$ in the confluent family of $P_{VI}$ into a single singularity $\infty$ of $P_V$ means that an important part of the monodromy group is lost and therefore also the information carried by it.
-This lost information reappears in the (non-linear) Stokes phenomenon at the irregular singularity.
+On the other hand, for the other Painlevé equations, $P_I,\ldots,P_V$, the nonlinear monodromy operator doesn't carry enough information (in particular it is trivial for $P_I,P_{II}^{FN},P_{II}^{JM}$ and $P_{IV}$).
+In case of $P_V$, the reason for this is that in the confluence $P_{VI}\to P_V$, the merging of the two singularities $-\frac{1}{\epsilon}, \infty$ in the confluent family \eqref{eq:wm-PVIepsilon} of $P_{VI}$ into a single singularity $\infty$ of $P_V$ means that an important part of the monodromy group is lost and therefore also the information carried by it.
+We shall see that this lost information reappears in the nonlinear Stokes phenomenon at the irregular singularity.